 Business Impact NW

 Business Impact NW is a great resource for veterans and small business owners in Oregon and throughout the Pacific Northwest.
-This nonprofit organization is dedicated to helping people in traditionally underrepresented communities, including former U.S. service members, to successfully create and run small businesses.
+This nonprofit organization is dedicated to helping people in traditionally underrepresented communities, including former U.S. service members, to create and run small businesses successfully.

-It provides both training and advice for entrepreneurs, as well as technical and financial support.
-And it works directly with the VBOC, serving as its regional partner.
+It provides training and advice for entrepreneurs, as well as technical and financial support.
+It works directly with the VBOC, serving as its regional partner.
 So while this is a regional organization, it has national support and connections to help Oregon business owners succeed.

 At the state level, veterans in Oregon can access business resources through Oregon’s government website.
 This site lets you easily reference organizations that can help with certifications, financing, and understanding the state and federal procurement process.

-Oregon’s Certification Office for Business Inclusion and Diversity (COBID) is a statewide initiative that mirrors parts of the Vets First Verification program, providing those who qualify with special access to government contracts.
+Oregon’s Certification Office for Business Inclusion and Diversity (COBID) is a statewide initiative that mirrors parts of the Vets First Verification program, providing special access to government contracts to those who qualify.
 It also shares Business Impact NW’s goal of helping business owners from underrepresented communities.

-Make the Most of the Benefits You Earned
+Make the Most of the Benefits You’ve Earned

-So take these tips as just a starting point to seeking out all the resources for veteran-owned businesses.
+Take these tips as a starting point to seeking out all the resources for veteran-owned businesses.
 Remember that you’ve earned this assistance through your selfless service.

 Subscribe for more Oregon SBDC Small Business Tips